Opening safely - Guidance for businesses

 Most employers are going to great lengths to ensure social distancing wherever possible.
 Where businesses are not taking action to comply with the necessary public health measures, the council will work with the business to ensure compliance via advice, guidance and enforcement where necessary.
 The Health and Safety Executive (HSE) are the enforcement body for health and safety on construction sites and in factories.
 The council are working with them to deliver the same public message for businesses.

 Officers from our public protection team are contacting businesses to give advice on how to continue to operate safely.
 We are also responding to enquiries and complaints regarding these measures.

 Advice for employees and the public

-We will accept anonymous concerns, although this could limit our ability to follow up any concerns formally.
+We will accept anonymous concerns relating to COVID specific matters, although this could limit our ability to follow up these reports formally.
 However, all concerns will be investigated.